Ruhollah Khomeini: Mystique

 The Imam, it was generally believed, had shown by his uncanny sweep to power that he knew how to act in ways which others could not begin to understand.
 His timing was extraordinary, and his insight into the motivation of others, those around him as well as his enemies, could not be explained as ordinary knowledge.
 This emergent belief in Khomeini as a divinely guided figure was carefully fostered by the clerics who supported him and spoke up for him in front of the people.

 Even many secularists who firmly disapproved of his policies were said to feel the power of his "messianic" appeal.
 Comparing him to a father figure who retains the enduring loyalty even of children he disapproves of, journalist Afshin Molavi writes that defenses of Khomeini are "heard in the most unlikely settings":

 A whiskey-drinking professor told an American journalist that Khomeini brought pride back to Iranians.
 A women's rights activist told me that Khomeini was not the problem; it was his conservative allies who had directed him wrongly.
 A nationalist war veteran, who held Iran's ruling clerics in contempt, carried with him a picture of 'the Imam'.

-Another journalist tells the story of listening to bitter criticism of the regime by an Iranian who tells her of his wish for his son to leave the country and who "repeatedly" makes the point "that life had been better" under the Shah.
+Another journalist tells the story of listening to bitter criticism of the regime by an Iranian who tells her of his wish for his son to leave the country and who "repeatedly" asserts "life had been better" under the Shah.
 When his complaint is interrupted by news that "the Imam" – over 85 years old at the time and known to be ailing – might be dying, the critic becomes "ashen faced" and speechless, pronouncing the news to be "terrible for my country".
 Non-Iranians were not immune from the effect.
 In 1982, after listening to a half-hour-long speech on the Quran by him, a Muslim scholar from South Africa, Sheikh Ahmad Deedat gushed: